micahbranton/Soccer-Analysis/README.md

   - Percentage ball possessions.
   - Fouls and yellow & red cards.
   - Team who made the first goal.
   - Team that was 2-0 in any moment of the game.
-This value is null no team complies with this condition.
+This value is null if no team complies with this condition.
   - Number of Penalties per team.